ktekinay/Kaju/README.md

 ## Contributions

-* Writing tests
-* Code review
-* Other guidelines
+Contributions to this project are welcome.
+Fork it to your own repo, then submit changes.
+However, be forewarned that only those changes that we deem universally useful will be included.

 ## Who Did This?

-This project was designed and implemented by Kem Tekinay (ktekinay at mactechnologies.com), Jeremy Cowgar (jeremy at cowgar.com), and Luke Cowgar (lcowgar at advancedpricing.com).
+This project was designed and implemented by:
+* Kem Tekinay (ktekinay at mactechnologies.com)
+* Luke Cowgar (lcowgar at advancedpricing.com).
+* Jeremy Cowgar (jeremy at cowgar.com)